-An uncommon education in a joyful environment: Providence, Rhode Island’s preeminent coed Nursery through 12th Grade independent school.
+An uncommon education in a joyful environment: Providence, Rhode Island’s distinguished coed Nursery through 12th Grade independent school.

 The Wheeler School was founded in 1889 by Mary Colman Wheeler, an artist, educator, and activist with an innovative vision: craft an educational experience grounded in students’ curiosity and passions, combine academic pursuit with hands-on experience, and live out a shared belief that together, they could make the world a better place.